RudolfCardinal/pythonlib/README.rst

 cardinal_pythonlib
 ==================

-Simple library functions used by other code.
+Simple library functions used by other code, and some basic command-line tools.

 By Rudolf Cardinal (rudolf@pobox.com)